Nam4ik/EasyEngineLib/README.md

 As it says in the description, it can render .gif, .jpg, and .png.
 The drawing takes place relative to the coordinates set in the function.
 It supports asynchronous operation and rendering of several images or GIFs at once.
 <h3>Functions</h3>

-- `initEngine' - **Initializes the engine, creates a window and a renderer.** Please add it to your code before using it.
+- `initEngine` - **Initializes the engine, creates a window and a renderer.** Please add it to your code before using it.
 ```C
 void initEngine(const char* title, int width, int height);
 ```